wp-plugins/eme-sync-facebook-events/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Feature: also allow facebook private events to be synced

 = 1.0.5 =
 * Improvement: add description to uploaded cover pictures
 * Improvement: before each run, check if the image referenced in the event still exists in the gallery